Search results for

 Sound quality is imperfect

-If you’re just dipping your toe in the world of recording, the Audio-Technica AT2020 is a great place to start because it is affordable and easy to use.
-Moreover, musicians of all varieties will appreciate the compact form of the Audio-Technica AT2020 that makes it easy to position in front of any sound source.
+If you’re dipping your toe in the world of recording, the Audio-Technica AT2020 is a great place to start because it is affordable and easy to use.
+Moreover, musicians of all varieties will appreciate the compact form of the Audio-Technica AT2020, which makes it easy to position in front of any sound source.
 You don’t have to be a musician to grab the mic, though.
-Podcast hosts looking to upgrade from USB microphones should give the Audio-Technica AT2020 a try too.
+Podcast hosts looking to upgrade from USB microphones should give the Audio-Technica AT2020 a try, too.

 The Audio-Technica AT2020 is not a stage microphone.
-If you want a microphone for live performance, we recommend a dynamic microphone like the Shure SM58 or Shure SM57.
+If you want a live-performance microphone, we recommend a dynamic microphone like the Shure SM58 or Shure SM57.
 You can use the AT2020 for live streaming through a digital interface, although it’ll pick up handling noise.

 What’s it like to use the Audio-Technica AT2020?